bccp/nbodykit/docs/source/catalogs/overview.rst

 - :attr:`CatalogSource.csize` : the **collective**, global size of the catalog, equal to the sum of :attr:`~CatalogSource.size` across all MPI ranks

-So, the user can think of a :class:`CatalogSource` object has storing information for a total of :attr:`~CatalogSource.csize` objects, which is divided amongst the available MPI ranks such that each process only stores information about :attr:`~CatalogSource.size` objects.
+So, the user can think of a :class:`CatalogSource` object as storing information for a total of :attr:`~CatalogSource.csize` objects, which is divided amongst the available MPI ranks such that each process only stores information about :attr:`~CatalogSource.size` objects.